Class: Paladin (Blackguard)

 - Magikarp Power: Initially, Hexxat is fairly weak in terms of both stats and abilities.
 Her replacement is an incredibly powerful Jack-of-All-Stats, with literally superhuman scores in her physical stats and good scores everywhere else.
 Once you finish her quest and remove her Weaksauce Weakness...

 - Weaksauce Weakness: Sunlight will vaporize her if she doesn't wear a special cloak that weakens her abilities.
-Finishing her quest removes this limitation.

 Secret Party Members

 A Chaotic Evil drow sorcerer, the self-styled Baeloth the Entertainer is your abductor, color commentator, and chief antagonist for the duration of The Black Pits, and was later added to Baldur's Gate: Enhanced Edition as a companion, recruitable once the main character reaches fifth level.
 He reappears as a party member in Siege of Dragonspear, trying to revive his enterprise by pitting small animals against each other, and has another cameo in The Black Pits II: Gladiators of Thay.

 - Added Alliterative Appeal: His thing.
 He drops Alliterative Lists on a dime, with every other sentence or so riddled with internally rhymed flourishes.
 Neera loves it (if not necessarily Baeloth himself) if she's present when you recruit him.